Explore the Shambhala Archives

 Archives will be open by appointment only from 10-4pm on Monday, Tuesday, Wednesday and limited staff will be present.

 There is a sign-up sheet and hand sanitizer available at the entrance.
 Face coverings are mandatory, and we are practicing social distancing.

 To make an appointment, please contact Jeanne Riordan by e-mail at [email protected] or phone at 902-420-1118, ext.118.

 The Shambhala Archives would like to thank the 74 individual donors in the US and Canada, and the Shambhala Trust, who all have generously helped us reach the goal of $15,200 for the VCTR Ladrang Project.
 With these funds, we were able to sign a six-month contract...

-The holdings of the Shambhala Archives include a large selection of video, photographic, and audio materials, as well as documents, books, manuscripts, calligraphies, and other physical objects.
-These include the teachings of Chögyam Trungpa Rinpoche, Sakyong Mipham Rinpoche, and many other Buddhist teachers.
-They also include some oral histories from many buddhist traditions.
+The holdings of the Shambhala Archives include a large collection of video, photographic, audio materials, and Trungpa Rinpoches belongings, as well as documents, books, manuscripts and artwork.
+These include the works and teachings of Chögyam Trungpa Rinpoche, Sakyong Mipham Rinpoche, and many other Buddhist teachers.